fwmechanic/k_edit/README.md

 Legend: `function` is the editor function (embodied in the editor C++ source code as `ARG::function()`) consuming the xxxARG.

-Different `ARG::function()`s (and therefore `function`s) are specified as accepting different argtypes, and the editor command invocation processing code (see `buildexecute.cpp`) which calls `ARG::function()`s will present the user's Arg values to `ARG::function()`s differently depending on these specifications.
+The following outline describes all possible argtypes.
+Different `ARG::function()`s (and therefore `function`s) are specified as accepting particular argtypes (one or more), and the editor command invocation processing code (see `buildexecute.cpp`) which calls `ARG::function()`s will present the user's arg value to the invoked `ARG::function()` differently depending on these specifications.
 The association of `function` name to `ARG::function()`, its acceptable argtypes, and its help-text is sourced from `cmdtbl.dat` which is preprocessed by `cmdtbl.lua` into `cmdtbl.h` at build time:

  * `NOARG`: no arg prefix was active when the function was invoked.
 Only the cursor position is passed to `ARG::function()`.
  * `NULLARG`: when the function is invoked with an `arg` prefix but without intervening cursor movement or entry of literal characters.
-Depending on other argtype qualifiers, the actual arg seen by `ARG::function()` can vary, but always includes the cursor position and cArg, containing a count, the number of times `arg` was invoked prior:
+The actual argtype received by `ARG::function()` can vary, but always includes the cursor position and cArg, containing a count, the number of times `arg` was invoked prior:
-     * if the `function`s argtype is qualified by `NULLEOW` or `NULLEOL` (these can only apply to `NULLARG`); `ARG::function()` is invoked receiving a `TEXTARG` (string value) containing the string read from buffer text content:
+     * if the `function`s argtype is qualified by `NULLEOW` or `NULLEOL` (these can only apply to `NULLARG`); `ARG::function()` receives a `TEXTARG` (string value) containing the string read from buffer text content:
         * `NULLEOL` from the cursor position and extending to the end of the line.
              * EX: `arg setfile` opens (switches to) the file or URL beginning at the cursor position.
-Note that `ARG::setfile()` contains code which further parses the `TEXTARG` value, truncating it at the first whitespace character or in other "magical" ways (see `FBUF::GetLineIsolateFilename()`).
+Note that `ARG::setfile()` contains code which further parses the `TEXTARG` string value, truncating it at the first whitespace character or in other "magical" ways (see `FBUF::GetLineIsolateFilename()`).
         * `NULLEOW` from the cursor position and including all contiguous "word characters" up to the end of that line (if the cursor is positioned in the middle of a word, `NULLEOW` passes only the trailing substring of the word to `ARG::function()`).
              * EX: `arg psearch` (likewise `msearch`, `grep`, `mfgrep`) searches for the word beginning at the cursor position.
  * `TEXTARG`: a string value is passed to `ARG::anyfunction()`.
 Generated when